nsaje/dotfiles/server/dcron/README.md

 * `dcron.constants.Severity.HIGH`

 The default value is `LOW`, which means that pagerduty alert is non-critical  and that Slack messages are sent to "z1-team-alerts-aux" channel.
 For `HIGH` severity jobs the alerts in pagerduty are critical and Slack messages are sent to "z1-team-alerts" channel.

+### `ownership`

+This configuration value describes the alerting ownership of a job.
+Possible values are:

+* `dcron.constants.Ownership.Z1`
+* `dcron.constants.Ownership.PRODOPS`

+The default value is `Z1`, which means that pagerduty alert is sent to Z1 team.
+For `PRODOPS` the alerts in pagerduty are sent to ProdOps team.

 ### `warning_wait`